Search for dark matter in association with an energetic photon in pp collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Event reconstruction and selection

 To ensure that the leading photon and \metv\ do not overlap in the transverse plane, $\Delta\phi(\gamma,~$\metv$) > 0.4$ is required.
 In order to reduce the number of background events characterised by \metv\ arising from poorly reconstructed physics objects, events are required to have $\met > 200$~\GeV\ and $\met$ significance > 8.5.
 To suppress multi-jet background, events with more than one selected jet or with a jet with $\Delta\phi(\jet,~$\metv$)<0.4$ are rejected.
 Events are required to have no candidate electrons, muons or hadronically decaying $\tau$-leptons passing the requirements described in Section~\ref{sec:EventReco}.
 This lepton veto mainly rejects $W/Z$ events.

-To improve the sensitivity of the analysis, seven SRs are defined corresponding to different $\met$ ranges: four inclusive (SRI1--SRI4) and three exclusive (SRE1--SRE3).
+To improve the sensitivity of the analysis, seven SRs are defined corresponding to different $\met$ ranges: four inclusive (SRI1--SRI4) and three exclusive (SRE1--SRE3), their use will be explained in Section~\ref{sec:BGEstimation}.
 Table~\ref{tab:SR_criteria} summarises the SR definitions and the selection criteria described above.